tekgourou/sxo-workflows/secureEmailBitcoinAddressDetected__definition_workflow_01SRY4YGP4ID15WoNAV2xAljWrReA72rTyM/README.md

 3. For each headers:
 	- Update variables with observable from the email headers.
 4. If email matchl with Bitcoin Address regex
- 	- Get Bitcoinabuse report.
+ 	- Get Chainabuse report.
 5. If email match with URL regex
 	- Submit URL to Cisco Secure Malware Analytics
 6. Create observables json output.
-7. Create SecureX judgment for observables
+7. Create Cisco XDR judgment for observables
 8. Casebook is created.

 ## Configuration

 Variable/Account Keys/Targets
-* Edit local variable "bitcoinabuse_api_token" to add your own api key.
 * Set local variable "Secure_Malware_Analytics" to "true" if you have a Cisco Secure Malware Analytics API subscription.
 * Edit local variable "Secure_Malware_Analytics_API_key" to add your own api key.
 * You must create an account key with your mailbox’s credentials and then update the SecureX CES notification Mailbox target with that account key.
 While you’re editing the target, be sure to add your email server’s information